-If summer monitoring shows that DO levels in discharges from the Pond A2W fall below a 10th percentile of 3.3 mg/L (calculated on a calendar weekly basis), the FWS will conduct within-pond monitoring and notify and consult with the Water Board as to which Best Management Practices described below for increasing dissolved oxygen levels in discharge water should be implemented:
+If summer monitoring shows that DO levels in discharges from the Pond A2W fall below a 10th percentile of 3.3 mg/L (calculated on a calendar weekly basis), the FWS will accelerate receiving water monitoring to weekly, conduct within-pond monitoring and notify and consult with the Water Board as to which Best Management Practices described below for increasing dissolved oxygen levels in discharge water should be implemented:

-- 1. Increase the flows in the system by opening the A1 inlet further.
-If increased flows are not possible, open the A2W gate to allow the pond to become fully muted or partially muted tidal system until pond DO levels revert to levels at or above conditions in the Creek. - 2.
-Set in a series of flow diversion baffles at the pond discharge for directing the water from more suitable DO water levels to achieve maximum oxygen uptake. - 3.
-Cease nighttime discharges due to diurnal pattern. - 4.
-Close discharge gates completely until DO levels meet standards. - 5.
-Close discharge gates completely for a period of time each month when low tides occur primarily at night. - 6.
-Mechanically harvest dead algae.
+1. Increase the flows in the system by opening the A1 inlet further.
+If increased flows are not possible, fully open the A2W gate to allow the pond to become muted tidal system until pond DO levels revert to levels at or above conditions in the Creek.

+2. Set in a series of flow diversion baffles at the pond discharge for directing the water from more suitable DO water levels to achieve maximum oxygen uptake.

+5. Close discharge gates completely for a period of time each month when low tides occur primarily at night.